Channel Islands in the Wars of the Three Kingdoms: Guernsey

 Guernsey sided with the Parliamentarians.
 Guernsey's decision was mainly related to the higher proportion of Calvinists and other Reformed churches, as well as Charles I's refusal to take up the case of some Guernsey seamen who had been captured by the Barbary corsairs.
 The allegiance was not unanimous, however; there were a few Royalist uprisings in the south-west of the island and Castle Cornet was held by the royalist governor, Sir Peter Osborne.
 From Castle Cornet, Osbourne was able to bombard the town of St. Peter Port unopposed, making sections of the town inhabitable.
 Throughout the period Castle Cornet was kept supplied by George Carteret.

 In 1651, Jersey, which had been under royalist control since 1643, was seized by parliamentarian forces under Colonel James Heane.
 The Parliamentarians then captured the Crown of England that had belonged to Charles I which had been resident in the Court House in Jersey and brought it back to Guernsey, delivering it to the Governor of Castle Cornet as proof of Jersey's surrender.

 The castle surrendered on about 9 December 1651, with the garrison permitted to march out bearing arms and to leave the island, effectively ending all royalist resistance to The Protectorate in the British Isles.

-After the restoration of monarchy in 1660 the Parliamentary general John Lambert was imprisoned in on Guernsey.
+After the restoration of monarchy in 1660 the Parliamentary general John Lambert was imprisoned in Guernsey.